-“The opposites concordant, and from the discordant comes beautiful harmony, and everything happens according to contention”.
+“The opposite concordant and from the discordant beautiful harmony, and everything happens according to contention”.

 “The same thing are the living and the dead, the awake and the sleeping, the young and the old: these indeed changing are those and those again changing are these”.